Halle Bailey wears 'The Little Mermaid'-inspired gown to premiere

 Halle Bailey for 'The Little Mermaid'

-(VALERIE MACON - Getty Images)
+VALERIE MACON - Getty Images

-Margot Robbie and Ryan Gosling for 'Barbie'
+Margot Robbie for 'Barbie'

 Anya Taylor-Joy for 'The Super Mario Bros.
 Movie'

-(Albert L. Ortega - Getty Images)
+Albert L. Ortega - Getty Images

 Zoey Deutch for 'Something From Tiffany's'

 For her movie Something From Tiffany's, Zoey Deutch injected Tiffany blue into her wardrobe on multiple occasions (complemented with sparkling Tiffany & Co diamonds, naturally).
-For the Los Angeles premiere of the film, she wore an off-the-shoulder gown by Carolina Herrera.
+For the Los Angeles premiere of the film, she wore this off-the-shoulder gown by Carolina Herrera.

-(Amy Sussman - Getty Images)
+Amy Sussman - Getty Images

 Elizabeth Debicki for 'The Crown'

-(Mike Marsland - Getty Images)
+Mike Marsland - Getty Images

 Timothee Chalamet for 'Bones and All'